The Origins of Hakafot Shniyot

 At that point, the congregants followed Rabbi Frankel’s lead and took the Torah scrolls, sang songs, danced and completed a second night of hakafot (processions) on behalf of their brethren suffering unspeakable horrors in war-ravaged Europe.

 This was how Rabbi Frankel initiated the Israeli tradition of hakafot shniyot, a second round of dancing with the Torah scrolls, held the night after the holiday of Shemini Atzeret and Simchat Torah.
-Over time, hakafot shniyot spread to practically every community across the country.
+Over the years, hakafot shniyot have spread to practically every community across the country.

 Hakafot Shniyot is but one example of Rabbi Frankel’s life-long commitment to the Jewish people.
 Numerous stories about Rabbi Frankel and many other fascinating personalities fill the pages of Rabbi Yisrael Meir Lau’s inspirational – and highly recommended – memoirs, “Out of the Depths - the story of a child of Buchenwald who returned home at last.”

 Gedaliah Borvick is the founder of My Israel Home (www.myisraelhome.com), a real estate agency focused on helping people from abroad buy and sell homes in Israel.
 To sign up for his monthly market updates, contact him at firstname.lastname@example.org.